For Immediate Release

 The Department of State’s Folklife Apprenticeship Program fosters the continuation of Florida folk arts by supporting masters who teach selected apprentices.
 Under the program, each master artist works intensively with one or more apprentices during a period of up to eight months.
 Program support consists of honoraria to the masters and apprentices to cover expenses for lessons and supplies.

-To apply for the Florida Folklife Apprenticeship Program, master artists should be known in their community as expert practitioners of a valued, traditional art form.
-Each apprentice must have demonstrated an aptitude for and a commitment to the art form he or she wishes to study and an involvement with the community that sustains the tradition.
-The next deadline for applications to the Folklife Apprenticeship Program is May 15, 2016.
+To apply for the Florida Folklife Apprenticeship Program, master artists should be known in their community as expert practitioners of a living traditional art form that is considered a valued aspect of that community’s folklife.
+The Florida Folklife Program defines folklife as the living traditions that are currently practiced and passed down by word of mouth, imitation, or observation over time and space within groups or communities.
+Each apprentice must have demonstrated an aptitude for, and a commitment to, the art form he or she wishes to study and an involvement with the cultural community that sustains the tradition.
+The next deadline for applications to the Folklife Apprenticeship Program is May 15, 2017.

 The Florida Folklife Program is funded in part by the National Endowment for the Arts’ Folk and Traditional Arts Program.
-For further information about the department’s Folklife Apprenticeship Program, visit our website, or write to the Florida Folklife Program, Division of Historical Resources, 500 S. Bronough St., Tallahassee, FL 32399-0250, or call 850.245.6427 or 1.800.847.PAST.
+For further information about the Department’s Folklife Apprenticeship Program, visit our website, or contact the Florida Folklife Program at 850.245.6427.

 About the Florida Department of State’s Florida Folklife Program